mundyreimer/mundyreimer.github.io/_posts/2020-12-13-free-energy-principle.md

 Friston explains that in order to possess a Markov blanket, a system must minimize something we hinted at before called *variational free energy*.
 It is here where someone like Andrews[^6] comments:

 > "There is an unfortunate—though understandable—tendency for those first acquainting themselves with the FEP to interpret ‘free energy,’ and other, similarly confounding terminology from the framework, in physical terms.
-When we speak of heat, energetics, and entropy it can be difficult to shake the feeling that we are talking about some objective, measurable feature of a material system—particle motion, for example.
-I took the time at the outset of this paper to trace the history of the framework in Jaynes, Feynman, Hinton, and Beal because having a handle on this history is necessary in order to grasp the subtle turn away from statistical approximations of physical properties of physical systems to a pure, substrate-neutral method of statistical inference.
+When we speak of heat, energetics, and entropy it can be difficult to shake the feeling that we are talking about some objective, measurable feature of a material system—particle motion, for example...[I] trace the history of the framework in Jaynes, Feynman, Hinton, and Beal because having a handle on this history is necessary in order to grasp the subtle turn away from statistical approximations of physical properties of physical systems to a pure, substrate-neutral method of statistical inference.
 When we speak of annealing a model in statistical mechanics, ratcheting the temperature of the system up and down in the hopes of bumping it out of local minima, this does not refer to an act of literally injecting energy into a physical system to increase the speed of particle motion.
 It is a statistical analogue of a physical process.
 Likewise, the energy and entropy of the FEP are formal analogues of concepts defined in thermodynamics and statistical mechanics with a long history of use in information theory, statistics, and machine learning, in which they have lost their correspondence to any measurable properties of physical systems."

 I can definitely sympathize with this criticism.
 Adopting mathematics, analogies, metaphors, theories, and jargon from one field to the next doesn't always transfer over in perfect isomorphic fashion.
 Some concepts fit.
 Some stretch.
 And some break.
 But just because something breaks or doesn't perfectly map over from one domain to another doesn't necessarily mean we should abandon it.
-Nor should we even jump to the conclusion that something *is* necessarily broken with the borrowed formalism or apparatus even if it looks like it from the surface (I am not necessarily accusing Andrews of any of these by the way), but maybe rather something doesn't align in our internal metaphysical beliefs to that of others.
-Furthermore, generally-speaking, maybe there is a lack of alignment in what we currently demand from mathematics and language itself.
+Nor should we even jump to the conclusion that something *is* necessarily broken with the borrowed formalism or apparatus even if it looks like it from the surface (I am not necessarily accusing Andrews of any of these by the way), but maybe rather something doesn't match upstream in our internal metaphysical beliefs when compared to that of others.
+Different people might demand different metaphysical conclusions when dealing with reasoning via mathematics and language itself.
 I mean, I certainly have days where I'm a skeptical scientific [Materialist](https://en.wikipedia.org/wiki/Scientistic_materialism), most days where I'm a hardcore [Fictionalist](https://en.wikipedia.org/wiki/Fictionalism), and yes I admit, even some days where I'm a happy-go-lucky-everything-is-oh-so-beautiful-math [Platonist](https://en.wikipedia.org/wiki/Platonism).

 Anyway, the reason I question whether or not it really is a metaphysical deathblow that the FEP has lost its correspondence with physical systems is because in the philosophy of physics there are people even questioning our most primitive (and from what I previously thought) well-accepted terms and concepts.
-Questions such as whether *Force* or *Energy* are more real bring up interesting thoughts and consequences[^13] and like before, can possibly act to temper some of our criticisms.
+Questions such as whether *Force* or *Energy* are more real bring up interesting thoughts and consequences[^13] and in similar sentiment to before can possibly act to temper some of our criticisms.

 So getting back to the main topic, what exactly is variational free energy and how is it being minimized?
 To explain this we need to learn about something called the [Fokker-Planck or Kolmogorov Forward Equation](https://en.wikipedia.org/wiki/Fokker%E2%80%93Planck_equation).
 Just as how the *velocity* of a moving particle is the *rate of change* of the *displacement* at some time, the *probability density* of a continuous real-valued [random variable](https://en.wikipedia.org/wiki/Random_variable) is the *rate of change* of the *cumulative probability* at some *point*.
 The *[probability density function](https://en.wikipedia.org/wiki/Probability_density_function)* is used to specify the probability of the random variable falling within a particular range of values as opposed to taking on any one value (in discrete as opposed to continous cases, this is instead called the [Probability Mass Function](https://en.wikipedia.org/wiki/Probability_mass_function) or PMF).
-And it's key to note that this probability is given by the area or integral of the variable's PDF over that range.
-Finally, the Fokker-Planck equation describes how this [probability density function](https://en.wikipedia.org/wiki/Probability_density_function) itself of the state of a system changes over time, in essence, a trajectory through some abstract space of a system's set of states.
+It might be key to note that this probability is given by the area or integral of the variable's PDF over that range.
+Finally, the Fokker-Planck equation describes how this [probability density function](https://en.wikipedia.org/wiki/Probability_density_function) of the state of a system changes over time, in essence, how it acts as a trajectory through some abstract space of a system's set of states.

 Our system here is assumed to be under the effect of random perturbations called [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion).
-These random perturbations would eventually cause the system to undergo an irreversible process known as *[dissipation](https://en.wikipedia.org/wiki/Dissipation)* in which energy is transformed from some initial form to some final form, where the final form has less capacity to perform mechanical work (ie - although total energy is conserved, not all types of energy are spent equally).
+These random perturbations are assumed to eventually cause the system to undergo an irreversible process known as *[dissipation](https://en.wikipedia.org/wiki/Dissipation)* in which energy is transformed from some initial form to some final form, where the final form has less capacity to perform mechanical work (ie - although total energy is conserved, not all types of energy are spent equally).
 So what's keeping the system from dissipating in its entirety?

 Friston conceptualizes the underlying dynamical system as a vector field in three dimensions.
 Assuming appropriate smoothness and decaying conditions, there's something called the *[Helmholtz decomposition]*(https://en.wikipedia.org/wiki/Helmholtz_decomposition), otherwise known as the *Fundamental Theorem of Vector Calculus*, which states that a rapidly decaying vector field in three dimensions can be broken up into the sum of two components, an [irrotational (curl-free)](https://en.wikipedia.org/wiki/Conservative_vector_field) vector field and a [solenoidal (divergence-free)](https://en.wikipedia.org/wiki/Solenoidal_vector_field) vector field.